hoegrammer/react-pres/README.md

 # react-pres
 A very very simple presentation engine written in React, complete with React-related content.
-Uses webpack and hot-reloading so that you can edit code and see the results in the browser without refreshing the page.
+Uses  a babel transform to do fine-grained hot-reloading.

 # to install
 `npm install`